Skip to Main Content

 May create debt you are unable to pay back

 If you take out an emergency loan without the funds to pay it back, your credit score will likely be negatively affected.
-Just like making timely payments contributes to strong payment history, late payments or no payment at all contributes to poor credit history.
-This can bring your credit score down.
+Just like making timely payments contributes to a strong payment history, late payments or no payments at all contribute to a poor credit history.
+Your credit history is the single biggest factor that determines your credit score.
+Missed payments can bring your credit score down by a lot, and fast.

 Credit score requirements typically vary by lender and loan type.
 However, you typically need at least fair credit — a FICO score of 580 to 669 — to qualify for an emergency loan.
 The better your credit, the better the interest rate you will get on the loan.
 A good FICO credit score is anything between 670 to 739, and very good credit scores are 740 or higher.

-While your credit score is important, there are other factors that lenders examine to decide if they will give you a loan.
-Lenders look at several factors to determine if you seem fit to pay off the loan in a timely manner.
+While your credit score is important, lenders look at additional factors to decide if you seem likely to pay off the loan on time and whether they will give you a loan.
 These are some of the most common eligibility requirements:

 • Sufficient income: The lender wants to see that you make enough money each month to pay off the loan.
 They want to see pay stubs or anything else that proves your income level.